fomightez/retreat16/index.rst

 - 1
 - 2

+Contrast the transparency of the `Ammonium Sulfate Precipitation Screen Calculator` with a form-based Django site that performs same calculation[here](http://fomightez.pythonanywhere.com/ammonium_screen/).

 Do I link to the github repo/page with button or directly launch from these links?
 Probably to the repo page because then can direct to the static one and then back to launch an active